aiven/devportal/docs/products/flink/howto/real_time_alerting_solution.rst

 1. Follow the steps in :doc:`this article </docs/platform/howto/create_new_service>` to create these services:

-   - An Aiven for Apache Kafka service with the *Business-4* service plan, named ``demo-flink-kafka`` (this streams the CPU load)
+   - An Aiven for Apache Kafka service with the *Business-4* service plan, named ``demo-kafka`` (this streams the CPU load)
-   - An Aiven for PostgreSQL service with the *Business-4* service plan, named ``demo-flink-postgresql`` (this defines the alerting threshold values)
+   - An Aiven for PostgreSQL service with the *Business-4* service plan, named ``demo-postgresql`` (this defines the alerting threshold values)
-   - An Aiven for Apache Flink service with the *Business-4* service plan, named ``demo-flink-flink`` (this analyzes the data stream to find CPUs where the average load exceeds the threshold values)
+   - An Aiven for Apache Flink service with the *Business-4* service plan, named ``demo-flink`` (this analyzes the data stream to find CPUs where the average load exceeds the threshold values)

 #.
-Select the ``demo-flink-kafka`` service and change the following settings on the *Overview* page:
+Select the ``demo-kafka`` service and change the following settings on the *Overview* page:

    - **Kafka REST API (Karapace)** > **Enable**
    - **Kafka Connect** > **Enable**